silnrsi/font-ramsina/documentation/source/announcement.md

 ---
-title: East Syriac Marcus New - Announcement
+title: Ramsina - Announcement
 fontversion: 1.105
 ---

-We are very pleased to announce the release of East Syriac Marcus New, a new font for the East Syriac style of the Syriac script.
+We are very pleased to announce the release of Ramsina, a new font for the East Syriac style of the Syriac script.

 ### Changes